The Vermont Statutes Online

 (B) the inmate elects to commence methadone as recommended by a provider authorized to prescribe methadone.

 (c) The licensed practitioner who makes the clinical judgment to discontinue a medication shall cause the reason for the discontinuance to be entered into the inmate’s medical record, specifically stating the reason for the discontinuance.
-The inmate shall be provided, both orally and in writing, with a specific explanation of the decision to discontinue the medication and with notice of the right to have his or her community-based prescriber notified of the decision.
+The inmate shall be provided, both orally and in writing, with a specific explanation of the decision to discontinue the medication and with notice of the right to have the inmate’s community-based prescriber notified of the decision.
 If the inmate provides signed authorization, the Department shall notify the community-based prescriber in writing of the decision to discontinue the medication.

-(B) medication-assisted treatment is medically necessary; and
+(B) medication for opioid use disorder is medically necessary; and

-(e) Counseling or behavioral therapies shall be provided in conjunction with the use of medication for medication-assisted treatment as provided for in the Department of Health’s “Rule Governing Medication-Assisted Therapy for Opioid Dependence for: (1) Office-Based Opioid Treatment Providers Prescribing Buprenorphine; and (2) Opioid Treatment Providers.”
-(Added 2017, No. 176 (Adj.
-Sess.), § 4; amended 2019, No. 72, § E.338.2.)
+(e)(1) Counseling or behavioral therapies shall be provided in conjunction with the use of medication for medication-assisted treatment as provided for in the Department of Health’s “Rule Governing Medication for Opioid Use Disorder for: (1) Office-Based Opioid Treatment Providers Prescribing Buprenorphine; and (2) Opioid Treatment Providers.”

-• § 802.
+§ 802.
 Correspondence of inmates

 (a) Any authorized employee of any correctional facility shall have the right to inspect all correspondence by or to inmates of the facility.
 The employee shall have the right to withhold and prevent the transmission of material intended to be sent through the mails by or to an inmate if the material is contraband as defined by the rules of the facility or constitutes a clear and present danger to the security of the facility.